curious-liberal/Sierpinski/README.md

 ## Brief description

-A Python module capable of create a Sierpinski triangle by randomly placing dots on a screen (following two rules).
+A Python module capable of create a Sierpinski triangle (or any other shape) by randomly placing dots on a screen (following two rules).
 This uses Python's turtle module to draw the graphics on the screen.

 ## What's a Sierpinski triangle?